AdrianaStoi/Taste-of-Romania/TESTING.md

 * To address this issue, I applied the "@login_required" decorator.
 This resolution ensures that users are now obligated to log in before accessing the order.

 ![Order History - solved](https://github.com/AdrianaStoi/Taste-of-Romania/blob/main/documentation/testingimages/order_history_solved.png)

+### Unfixed Bugs

+* I am not aware of any remaining unresolved bugs.

 [Back to table of contents](#table-of-contents)